Home » Recipes » Course » Salads » Super Easy Make Ahead Orzo Pesto Salad

 Ingredients for orzo pesto salad laid out on a white marble background and labelled.

 • Olives.
 I’m not the biggest fan of olives, EXCEPT for Kalamata olives.
-They are just such delicious little flavour bombs and I always have a jar in my fridge.
+They are just such delicious little flavour bombs, and I always have a jar in my fridge.
 You can use whatever olive you prefer here if you don’t have Kalamata.
 Don’t like them?
 Swap them for sundried tomatoes.

 OPTIONAL ADDITIONS: Add whatever crunchy veggies you have to hand – bell peppers are great, or cucumber, red onion and scallions.